blacktwin/JBOPS/killstream/readme.md

 Arguments:
 ```
---jbop stream --username {username} --sessionId {session_id} --killMessage Transcoding streams are not allowed from the 4K Movies library.
+--jbop stream --username {username} --sessionId {session_id} --killMessage 'Transcoding streams are not allowed from the 4K Movies library.'
 ```

 ### Kill transcode by original resolution